ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning-process.rst

 When setting up your filtering you should consider the cause of any oscillation you find.
-On most aircraft the vibrations you find will be directly caused by a multiple of the RPM, but on some aircraft a frame resonance or resonance in the flight controller mount may be the cause.
+On most aircraft the vibrations you find will be directly caused by a multiple of the RPM, but on some aircraft a frame resonance or resonance in the autopilot mount may be the cause.
 Understanding the cause of any resonances is critical to reducing noise enough to get a good tune.